-- 4.1 Staff members must familiarise themselves and comply with all school and EMAT policies and procedures. - 4.2 Staff members must complete the form accessible by My SAM, Smart log, My Concern or the form in Appendix 4 to confirm that they have read, understood and agreed to comply with the Code of Conduct.
+- 4.1 Colleagues must familiarise themselves and comply with all school and EMAT policies and procedures. - 4.2 Colleagues must comply with instructions in the MySAM account complete the form accessible by Smart log, My Concern or the form in Appendix 4 to confirm that they have read, understood and agreed to comply with the Code of Conduct.
+Those without access to a MySAM account are required to complete Appendix 4 of this document and return to HRQueries@emat.uk